-4.5 Operators are to be mindful of those aircraft, in their fleet, currently using exceptions in accordance with their respective Minimum Equipment Lists, which would prohibit a Mercy Flight.
-Furthermore, operators must ensure that no flight is commenced with multiple Minimum Equipment List items inoperative without determining that any interrelationship between inoperative systems or components will not result in an unacceptable degradation in the level of safety and/or undue increase in the flight crew workload.

-- 4.6 A mercy flight shall not be undertaken when - - (a) alternative means of transportation or relief is available to the patient or person concerned; or - (b) the crew and other occupants will be exposed to undue hazard as a result of the flight being undertaken; or - (c) relief or rescue can be delayed until more suitable operating conditions are available. - 4.7 For a flight at night, the aircraft shall be equipped with instrument(s), ANR 23 Table 1 (continued) (2) and (2(a), (b), (c), (d) & (e), refers as a minimum, that will mitigate the risk of spatial disorientation and the pilot should have a clear understanding of the risks of trying to fly visually without adequate internal or external references. - 4.8 Night MERCY FLIGHTS for fixed wing aircraft shall only be flown from an airfield equipped with serviceable runway lights, these may be portable runway lights approved by the Authority, to an airfield so similarly equipped, with an approved published instrument approach procedure. - 4.9 Night MERCY FLIGHTS for Helicopters; a helicopter may in extreme circumstances, depart from an approved Helicopter Landing Site and be restricted to the nearest airport equipped with serviceable runway lights from which other transport options are available, except where the Helicopter Landing Site is approved for night operations, by the Authority, and lit in accordance with ICAO Annex 14, Aerodromes Volume II, Heliports.

-- 4.10 Once the patient has been disembarked the MERCY FLIGHT criteria terminates. - 4.11 The Robinson 44 helicopter is considered unsuitable for Mercy Flights and shall not undertake such flights.
+- 4.1 A flight shall not be declared a Mercy Flight when all the requirements of the applicable regulations can be complied with and the patient is transported as an ordinary passenger or when the aircraft is undertaking a Search and Rescue (SAR) operation and receives the appropriate special consideration or priority from air traffic services. - 4.2 A mercy flight shall not be undertaken unless the pilot-in-command holds a valid professional pilot licence (Commercial Pilot or higher licence). - 4.3 No relief from the applicable regulations relating to crew qualification shall be available (ANR 45 (1)(a)(i) and (ii), (1)(b)(i) and (ii), 1(c)(i) and (ii), 1(e)(i) and (ii) refers). - 4.4 No relief from the applicable regulations relating to the Airworthiness of the aircraft shall be given, except that (prior approval from the Authority is required), where the aircraft is due for schedule maintenance within the time that would be needed for the Mercy Flight and positioning back to the maintenance base.
+Operators wishing for an 'open' approval shall propose an amendment, detailing the procedures and risk mitigation, to this effect in their Operations and Maintenance Manual(s). - 4.5 Operators are to be mindful of those aircraft, in their fleet, currently using exceptions in accordance with their respective Minimum Equipment Lists, which would prohibit a Mercy Flight.
+Furthermore, operators must ensure that no flight is commenced with multiple Minimum Equipment List items inoperative without determining that any interrelationship between inoperative systems or components will not result in an unacceptable degradation in the level of safety and/or undue increase in the flight crew workload. - 4.6 A mercy flight shall not be undertaken when - - 4.6.1 alternative means of transportation or relief is available to the patient or person concerned; or - 4.6.2 the crew and other occupants will be exposed to undue hazard as a result of the flight being undertaken; or - 4.6.3 relief or rescue can be delayed until more suitable operating conditions are available. - 4.7 For a flight at night, the aircraft shall be equipped with instrument(s), ANR 23 Table 1 (continued) (2) and (2(a), (b), (c), (d) & (e), refers as a minimum, that will mitigate the risk of spatial disorientation and the pilot should have a clear understanding of the risks of trying to fly visually without adequate internal or external references. - 4.8 Night MERCY FLIGHTS for fixed wing aircraft shall only be flown from an airfield equipped with serviceable runway lights to an airfield so similarly equipped, with an approved published instrument approach. - 4.9 Night MERCY FLIGHTS for Helicopters, a helicopter may in extremis, depart from an approved Helicopter Landing Site and be restricted to the nearest airport equipped with serviceable runway lights, except where the Helicopter Landing Site is approved for night operations, by the Authority, and lit in accordance with ICAO Annex 14, Aerodromes Volume II, Heliports. - 4.10 Once the patient has been disembarked the MERCY FLIGHT criteria terminates. - 4.11 The Robinson 44 helicopter is considered unsuitable for Mercy Flights and shall not undertake such flights.